adikulkarni11/ML-Climate-Project-Template-Fall2022/journal.md

 In the same article, Nvidia stated that they reduced their emissions by 15% per employee and set a goal to have 65% of its global electricity use come from renewable sources by the end of 2025.
 Along these lines, I decided to do my project regarding modeling GPU efficiency and how that ties into future energy consumption.

 At the moment, I have been looking for a dataset for this task.
 I could curate my own dataset but I believe it would be too small to create valid and accurate predictions.

+### 10/14/22

+After further research, I have realized that my initial project that included GPU data is extremely hard to find.
+So, I have deviated my project.
+My new project involves